rendray69/wham_game-c-/README.md

 # wham_game-c-

+Created by the C++ programming language

 The way of playing this game is by guessing what numbers chosen by this game and to figure out which position are those numbers took place in sequence

-Created by the C++ programming language
-The files are not included in the level
+P.S: Beta version doesn't provide this level

 The implemented algorithms are:
 - function